-9.3 Responding to subject access requests
+9.3.
+Responding to subject access requests

-When responding to requests, we:
+When responding to requests we:

-- May ask the individual to provide 2 forms of identification - May contact the individual via phone to confirm the request was made

-- · Will respond without delay and within 1 month of receipt of the request - Will provide the information free of charge - May tell the individual we will comply within 3 months of receipt of the request, where a request is complex or numerous.
-We will inform the individual of this within 1 month, and explain why the extension is necessary
+- will request the individual to provide two forms of identification. - may contact the individual via telephone to confirm the request was made. - will respond within one month of receipt of the request. - will provide the information free of charge. - may tell the individual we will comply within three months of receipt of the request, where a request is complex or numerous.
+We will inform the individual of this within one month and explain why the extension is necessary.

-We will not disclose information if it:
+The Trust and its Schools will not disclose information if it:

-- Might cause serious harm to the physical or mental health of the pupil or another individual - Would reveal that the child is at risk of abuse, where the disclosure of that information would not be in the child's best interests - Is contained in adoption or parental order records - Is given to a court in proceedings concerning the child
+- might cause serious harm to the physical or mental health of the pupil or another individual. - would reveal that the child is at risk of abuse, where the disclosure of that information would not be in the child's best interests. - is contained in adoption or parental order records. - is given to a court in proceedings concerning the child.

-If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee which takes into account administrative costs.
+If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee which recognises administrative costs.

-A request will be deemed to be unfounded or excessive if it is repetitive, or asks for further copies of the same information.
+A request will be deemed to be unfounded or excessive if it is repetitive or asks for further copies of the same information.

-When we refuse a request, we will tell the individual why, and tell them they have the right to complain to the ICO.
+When we refuse a request, we will tell the individual why and tell them they have the right to complain to the ICO.

-9.4 Other data protection rights of the individual
+9.4.
+Other data protection rights of the individual

-In addition to the right to make a subject access request (see above), and to receive information when we are collecting their data about how we use and process it (see section 7), individuals also have the right to:
+In addition to the right to make a subject access request (see above) and to receive information when we are collecting their data about how we use and process it, (see section 7), individuals also have the right to:

-- Withdraw their consent to processing at any time - Ask us to rectify, erase or restrict processing of their personal data, or object to the processing of it (in certain circumstances) - Prevent use of their personal data for direct marketing - Challenge processing which has been justified on the basis of public interest - Request a copy of agreements under which their personal data is transferred outside of the European Economic Area - Object to decisions based solely on automated decision making or profiling (decisions taken with no human involvement, that might negatively affect them) - Prevent processing that is likely to cause damage or distress - Be notified of a data breach in certain circumstances - Make a complaint to the ICO - Ask for their personal data to be transferred to a third party in a structured, commonly used and machinereadable format (in certain circumstances)
+- withdraw their consent to processing at any time. - ask us to rectify, erase or restrict processing of their personal data or object to the processing of it (in certain circumstances). - prevent use of their personal data for direct marketing. - challenge processing which has been justified on the basis of public interest. - request a copy of agreements under which their personal data is transferred outside of the United Kingdom. - object to decisions based solely on automated decision making or profiling (decisions taken with no human involvement, that might negatively affect them). - prevent processing that is likely to cause damage or distress. - be notified of a data breach in certain circumstances. - make a complaint to the ICO. - ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format (in certain circumstances).